tanjirantu/docker-frequently-used-commands/README.md

 # docker-frequently-used-commands
 If you use Docker and rely on applications like `Redis`, `MongoDB`, and `RabbitMQ`, you can get started with these commands.
 I've included a `.yaml` file that you can use if your backend depends on all of these services.
-You can add more to this file if necessary.
+You can add more to this file as per your need.

 ## Run in detach mode
 ```